 Limited indoor dining to resume for New Mexico restaurants

 SANTA FE, N.M.
-(AP) — Gov. Michelle Lujan Grisham said Wednesday she plans to relax some public health mandates imposed because of the coronavirus, citing recent progress in slowing the outbreak in New Mexico.
+(AP) — Gov. Michelle Lujan Grisham said Wednesday she will relax some public health mandates imposed because of the coronavirus, citing recent progress in slowing the outbreak in New Mexico.

 Under the changes to be announced Thursday, limited indoor dining will be allowed to resume at food and drink establishments across the state and the capacity allowed at houses of worship will rise to 40% from 25% starting Saturday.